 🎄 Have a DIY Christmas (many of us know how to knit, sew, or crochet)

-🎄 Bake cookies and display in Dollar Store tins/boxes/glass jars
+◊ Bake cookies and display them in Dollar Store tins/boxes/glass jars

-🎄 Utilize the free Apps to comparison shop and find best prices
+🎄 Utilize the free Apps to compare shops and find the best prices

-🎄Suggest A One Family Per Gift Exchange With Your Relatives
+◊ Suggest A Family Per Gift Exchange With Your Relatives

-For me, the holiday season is all about family, and thankfulness, faith, love, and peace.
-A time to start reflecting on the year that was, and looking forward to the year that can be.
+For me, the holiday season is all about family, thankfulness, faith, love, and peace.
+It’s a time to start reflecting on the year that was and looking forward to the year that can be.
 It’s about counting blessings and being grateful.
-A great time to slow down long enough to appreciate the things and people in life that matter most.
+It’s a great time to slow down long enough to appreciate the things and people most matter.

-This holiday season, I hope you don’t know or meet the Lee Family.
-Instead, I wish you a fun-filled holiday season and ready to embark on 2018, no debt and no stress.
+I hope you don’t know or meet the Lee Family this holiday season.
+Instead, I wish you a fun-filled holiday season and a ready embarkation on 2018 with no debt or stress.

 Have a fabulous week.